gregdavill/KiZip/README.md

-# Automated gerber packaging plugin for KiCad
+# 2-click gerber/drill export plugin for KiCad
 ![icon](icons/zip.png)

-This plugin takes the repetitive task of packaging up gerbers and other production files into zip and automates it to a few button clicks.
+This Action plugin makes the task of exporting and zipping up gerbers and drill files for PCB manufactures, quick and easy.
+With just two clicks from the pcbnew window.

+This plugin aims to be simple to install and use.
+Due to current limitation with the KiCad scripting engine it only covers gerber/drill files.
+For a more advanced plugin check out [KiBot](https://github.com/INTI-CMNB/KiBot)

 ## Licence and credits